 For multi-territory transactional online usage, we collect revenue relating to usage of works that could not be identified (Unmatchables), or for shares of matched works where the owner cannot be identified (Copyright Control).
+Once all usage data has been identified via automated and manual matching processes, there is some revenue left over relating to usage of works whose data cannot be matched.

 For most online services, we collect revenue relating to UK usage and for only the repertoire we administer directly.
 This is distributed at the earliest opportunity after the initial distributions of matched repertoire royalties.
-We distribute it pro rata over all identified repertoire for the relevant service and usage period.
+We distribute it pro rata over all identified repertoire for the relevant service and usage period, so this effectively acts as a 'top-up' t the original distribution.
+We distribute to each member an amount which corresponds to their share of the original distribution from the same service, with amounts per work detailed on member statements.